Assessing Uncertainties in Parton Showers at Double Logarithmic Accuracy for Jet Quenching Studies: Angle Inversions

+In this appendix we turn our attention to the effect of angular ordering violations and their removal, employing methods analogous to those used to address time ordering violations.
+Figure~\ref{fig:angle-inversions-algo-comparison} shows the probability for the first angular ordering violation to occur at any given point in the cascade.
+Much like for time ordering violations (cf. figure~\ref{fig:time-inversion-freq}), most angular inversions happen early in the quark branch, and $30\%$ of events show at least one angular inversion.

-In this appendix, we explore the effects of vetoing and excluding inversions in two ordering variables, formation time $t_{\rm form}$ and opening angle $\angleVAR^2$.
-Specifically, the top panel of figure~\ref{fig:veto-exclusion-comparison} shows ratios between two different samples: the formation time sample with all events that have at least one $\angleVAR^2$-ordering violation along the quark excluded, divided by the angular-ordered sample with all events that have at least one formation-time ordering violation along the quark branch excluded.
-Notably, this ratio is compatible with unity across the entire phase space for the three first splittings, with some statistical fluctuations observed in the case of the third splitting in the region of large angles and small formation times, where events are likely to be excluded from the numerator or denominator, respectively.
-We also note that this ratio is close to, but slightly larger than one, reflecting the fact that there are slightly more angular inversions in the $\invtf$-ordered sample ($\sim$ 37\%) compared formation-time inversions in the $\angleVAR^2$-ordered sample ($\sim$ 29\%) (cf. figure~\ref{fig:inversions-algo-comparison}).
+The relative impact of angular versus time ordering violations can be assessed by comparing the effect of time inversion removal in an angular-ordered sample with that of removing angular inversions in a time-ordered sample.
+This is shown in figure~\ref{fig:veto-exclusion-comparison}.
+Specifically, the top panel shows ratios between two different samples: the formation time-ordered sample in which all events with at least one $\angleVAR^2$-ordering violation along the quark are excluded, divided by the angular-ordered sample in which all events with at least one formation-time ordering violation along the quark branch are excluded.
+This ratio is compatible with unity across the entire phase-space for the first three splittings, with some statistical fluctuations observed in the case of the third splitting in the region of large angles and small formation times, where events are likely to be excluded from the numerator or denominator, respectively.
+We also note that this ratio tends to be slightly above unity, consistent with the slightly higher frequency of angular inversion in the $\invtf$-ordered sample ($\sim$ 37\%) compared to formation-time inversions in the $\angleVAR^2$-ordered sample ($\sim$ 29\%) (see figure~\ref{fig:time-inversion-freq}).

-When repeating this exercise using a veto procedure instead of a \textit{post-hoc} exclusion, i.e. by treating either time or angle inversions as unresolved splittings, one obtains the Lund ratios in the bottom panel of figure~\ref{fig:veto-exclusion-comparison}, which depict rather strong modifications, especially towards softer $z$ distributions.
-This analysis reveals, that while the veto procedure preserves the first splitting distributions in the unmodified sample, the \textit{post-hoc} exclusion procedure respects the strong ordering in different variables.
-As such, there is no clear advantage to either method for preventing inversions in some shower variable.
+When repeating this exercise using a veto procedure instead of a \textit{post-hoc} exclusion, that is by treating either time or angle inversions as unresolved splittings, one obtains the Lund ratios in the bottom panel of figure~\ref{fig:veto-exclusion-comparison}, which exhibit rather strong modifications, especially towards softer $z$ distributions.
+This analysis reveals that while the resampling procedure preserves the first splitting distributions with respect to the unmodified sample, the post-hoc exclusion procedure better respects the strong ordering in different variables.
+As such, \textit{there is no clear advantage to either method for preventing inversions in any given shower variable}.